The period during which a business unit or company is divested is fraught with risk for both parties to the transaction.

 The benefits of transition service agreements are as follows:

-• Smoother transition: TSAs essentially ensure that the small details in transactions which may once have been overlooked, are given due attention.
-This in turn leads to smoother transactions.
+- Smoother transition: TSAs ensure that the small details of transactions, which may once have been overlooked, receive the attention they deserve.
+This, in turn, leads to smoother transactions.

-• Define what is being sold: Business units cannot be sold with ‘one leg in and one leg out.’
+- Define what is being sold: Business units cannot be sold with ‘one leg in and one leg out.’
 It has to be all or nothing.
-TSAs help managers to focus on this concept, drawing attention to issues that could later destroy value if not immediately addressed.
+TSAs help managers focus on this concept by highlighting issues that could later destroy value if left unaddressed.

-• Value generation: The clarity brought by TSAs generates value for both sides of the transaction.
-Ultimately, both sides want to return to operations as quickly as possible after the transaction and a TSA facilitates this.
+- Value generation: The clarity provided by TSAs generates value for both parties to the transaction.
+Ultimately, both sides want to return to operations as quickly as possible after the transaction, and a TSA facilitates this.

 Key Considerations for Drafting an Effective TSA